olibal/pyspark-tutorial/README.md

 # pyspark-tutorial
-A learning journey into the Python API of Apache Spark from an ETL-developer perspective
+A diary of my learning journey into the world of Apache Spark (pyspark) from an ETL-developer perspective

+To join my journey I will need:
+* openjdk-1.8.0_242
+* spark-2.4.5
+* pyspark2.4.5
+* python3.7
+  * findspark
+  * jupyter
+  * numpy
+  * pandas
+  * pypandoc
+  * pyspark